Summer Science Splash is a week-long residential summer camp hosted by Eckerd College for students entering 7th, 8th, or 9th grade in Fall 2022.

 Participants will live on the Eckerd College campus in St. Petersburg on Florida’s Gulf Coast.

 Our 188-acre waterfront campus provides a magnificent atmosphere and safe environment.
 Eckerd College is located in St. Petersburg, just off I-275 exit 17.Directions & Map

 At the conclusion of daily labs, campers are supervised in the late afternoon, evenings and overnight by well-trained Eckerd College students who are eager to share their enthusiasm for science and teamwork.
-Our team also includes a “house mother” who will live in the dorms along with the counselors and campers.

 Students will live in air-conditioned Eckerd College student residence halls reserved exclusively for Summer Science Splash participants.
 Counselors will be present in each residence hall.